sebw/blog-old.wains.be/2019/2019-12-11-my-linux-desktop-environment.md

 ## Disclaimer

-Part of my job is to automate stuff for my customers.
-I enjoy automating all the things and I understand many people are not interested in spending time automating their DE.
+Part of my job is to automate many different stuff for my customers.
+I enjoy automating all the things (even has a hobby) and I understand many people are not interested in spending time automating their DE.

-This post is here to give you ideas and would never be the _best_ DE for anyone.
-It's the one that works for me at this point in time, and I'm bringing changes and improvements to it on a very regular basis.
-NB: expect this post to be updated.
+I still believe, though, that with little efforts, one can improve their desktop experience tremendously.

+## This Desktop Environment is Probably not for You

+The DE matches my work environment and my own workflows, at this point in time.

+I don't expect anyone to think this DE is the absolute best approach to desktops.

+I just want to share what I came up with and that give you ideas.

 ## Computer

-A Lenovo Thinkpad T480s with 24GB of RAM and 1TB of SSD.
+A Lenovo Thinkpad T480s with 24GB of RAM and 1TB of SSD, currently running a regular and non customized Fedora Workstation 30 with Libvirt as virtualization layer.

 ![Thinkpad](https://blog.wains.be/images/desktop/thinkpad.png)

-It currently runs a Fedora 30 minimal with Libvirt as virtualization layer.

-## Virtual Machines
+## Virtual Machines (VM)

-I work inside Libvirt virtual machines and barely install anything on the host.
+I almost exclusively work inside Libvirt virtual machines and barely install anything on the host.
 I use `virt-manager` on the host to access the VM.

+I have worked in VM's for the past 3 years.

 Advantages:

 - VM snapshots
 - easy backups of VM on external disk
 - easy migration/restore of VM if laptop fails
-- VM is "portable" (should I change from Lenovo to a HP laptop wouldn't be a problem)
+- thanks to virtual hardware, VM is "portable" from one laptop to another, I don't have to think about different chipsets or such
-- I have two almost similar VM: personal and work.
+- I have two almost similar VM: **personal** and **work**.
 The personal VM acts as "staging" for the work VM.
-If I'm trying to improve something in my DE, it is tested on the personal VM first, then is promoted to "production" on the work VM.
+If I'm trying to improve something in my DE, it is first tested on the personal VM, then it is promoted to "production" on the work VM, if the feature is stable/useful/etc.
 - I have always split work and personal stuff.
 I don't see why customer should see private bookmarks when I demo something for them.
 - with the QEMU agent, performances can be close to native for a development or sysadmin machine
+- Multi-screen is managed by the Fedora host and never caused any problem

 Disadvantages:

 - you have to install the QEMU agent on the VM
 - you have to pause the VM before closing the lid
-- changing brightness/volume/etc requires you to get out of the VM
+- changing brightness/volume/etc requires you to get out of the VM (moving the mouse cursor at the top center to collapse the "Leave fullscreen" menu is enough)
-- AFAIK multi screen is still not yet available in a VM, if you must present something on a projector, you have to project your VM
+- AFAIK multi screen is still not yet available inside a VM, if you must present something on a projector, you have to mirror your host and project your VM
 - most audio/video applications perform poorly: video conference, Discord, VLC
+- don't expect to play games inside a VM
 - when resuming the VM, the clock is not syncing automatically

 ## My Data